 She has a special interest in women’s health and sexual health.

 As a training practice, we are sometimes joined by foundation programme doctors for four months.
 He or she is a fully qualified doctor having usually completed at least one year of hospital training.
 Foundation doctors are not training to be GPs but attached as part of their junior doctor training.
 They join us to learn general skills and gain a greater understanding of the practice of medicine in different settings.

 We are a Training Practice and so from time to time we are joined by a GP Trainee.
 He or she is a fully qualified doctor having already completed at several years of hospital training who may join us for an attachment of several months between hospital jobs before joining us for a final year to complete their specialist GP training.
 In our role as a Training Practice we are regularly inspected to ensure a high quality of care and efficient administration.

-Chris specialises in diabetes care.
+Chris is an experienced generalist Practice Nurse who specialises in diabetes care.